mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Twitter may slow down users' ability to 'like' tweets containing misinformation
+  - Beyond Meat earnings miss big on declining food service and consumer demand
      <hr/>

-      - *Twitter is working to expand the use of its “misinformation” labels on misleading tweets.
-The company has developed a new feature, not yet live, that would pop up a “misleading information” label when a user tries to “Like” a tweet that’s been labeled as mi…*
+      - *Beyond Meat’s partnership with McDonald’s to develop the McPlant burger wasn’t enough to keep shares from collapsing after the company posted third-quarter earnings that fell far below analysts’ expectations.
+The big miss sent shares tumbling nearly 29% in af…*

-  - Uber has its highest close since IPO
+  - Gillmor Gang: Check, Please
       <hr/>

-      - *Uber shares surged 7.38% to close at $48.18 following news that a vaccine candidate is 90% effective at preventing COVID-19, and could start coming to market in a matter of months.
-The announcement by drugmakers Pfizer and BioNTech sparked widespread optimism…*
+      - *When we recorded this Gillmor Gang, it was Day Four post election, or midweek in counting the late incoming mail and other provisional ballots.
+We were largely convinced of the Biden victory, but that nagging doubt instilled in us by 2016 still pervaded the Z…*

-  - NASA partners with SpaceX, Rocket Lab, Blue Origin and others for test flights and research
+  - All Slingbox devices will stop working in two years
       <hr/>

-      - *NASA has announced 20 new partnerships with commercial space outfits, among them collaborations with SpaceX, Blue Origin, and Rocket Lab.
-While no money will change hands, NASA will dedicate millions in personnel and other support to these test launches and d…*
+      - *Back before just about every major TV network built a streaming app of their own, watching live TV on your smartphone was… tricky.
+One of the first relatively simple options was the Slingbox.
+You’d set it up between your cable box and your TV, plug it into yo…*

-  - Adobe acquires marketing workflow startup Workfront for $1.5B
+  - Daily Crunch: Reviewing the biggest and smallest new iPhones
       <hr/>

-      - *Adobe just announced that it is acquiring marketing workflow management startup Workfront for $1.5 billion.
-Bloomberg first reported the sale would be happening earlier today.
-Workfront was founded back in 2001, making it a bit long in tooth for a private com…*
+      - *We review the iPhone 12 Pro Max and the iPhone 12 mini, Zoom settles with the FTC and Pfizer announces promising results for its COVID-19 vaccine trial.
+This is your Daily Crunch for November 9, 2020.
+The big story: Reviewing the biggest and smallest new iPho…*

-  - Indian logistics startup Xpressbees raises $110 million
+  - Twitter may slow down users' ability to 'like' tweets containing misinformation
       <hr/>

-       - *Xpressbees, an Indian logistics firm that works with several e-commerce firms in the country, said on Monday it has raised $110 million in a new financing round as online shopping booms in the world’s second largest internet market.
-The Pune-headquartered sta…*
+       - *Twitter is working to expand the use of its “misinformation” labels on misleading tweets.
+The company has developed a new feature, not yet live, that would pop up a “misleading information” label when a user tries to “Like” a tweet that’s been labeled as mi…*